AdobeXD/cloud-content-api-docs/README.md

 *As of February 2022, new access requests for the XD Cloud Content APIs are now closed.* In order to focus on the future of creativity and design in a Web-first world, the Adobe XD team is hard at work building a foundation for a new ecosystem of Web tools and APIs.

 Developers with existing access to the XD Cloud Content APIs will retain access, and their integrations will continue to function as usual at this time.
-Please use this page as a reference for any further communication regarding the status of the APIs and its future alternatives.”
+Please use this page as a reference for any further communication regarding the status of the APIs and its future alternatives.

 **Connect XD design work to your product or service**